SwingGuy1024/Blog/Bad Uses of Optional.md

         }
     }

 Here, the code and the method signatures are as simple as they can get.
 We never need to check for null.
 Also, simplicity buys us robustness.
 Optional is only used in the one place where it's actually needed, but it's used in a way that guarantees it can't be null.
-Holding the member inside an Optional has no advantages.
+Holding the member inside an Optional has no advantages here.
 This is a good illustration of the KISS principle -- Keep it Simple, Stupid!